LambdaTest/documentation/docs/npm-via-tunnel.md

 ## What is `npm_via_tunnel`?

-`npm_via_tunnel` is a flag that you can use to enable downloading npm dependencies through a tunnel.
+`npm_via_tunnel` is a flag that you can use to tell npm to route all of its traffic through a tunnel.
 This can be useful if you need to install npm packages from a private registry or if you are working in a restricted environment where you cannot access the public npm registry directly.

 ## Why use `npm_via_tunnel`?